vitaut/vitaut.net/_posts/2016-06-16-rst-vs-markdown.md

 an API for a different language in the future.
 Being able to use the same documentation system may save you and your users a lot of time.
 Unfortunately few documentation systems support multiple languages.
-Doxygen and Sphinx are arguably the most popular polyglot systems, at least amongh those that use Markdown and RST.
+Doxygen and Sphinx are arguably the most popular polyglot systems, at least among those that use Markdown and RST.
 Sphinx produces way better output while Doxygen works with more languages.
 Note that C++ support in Sphinx improved considerably in [version 1.4 and later](http://www.sphinx-doc.org/en/stable/changes.html#release-1-4-released-mar-28-2016)